vk3arr/rbnhole/README.md

 ### Installation

-After installation, modify /path/to/rbnhole in each script to point to the install path.
-In the following instructions, make sure you do the same.
+Make sure you have a new version of rust, cargo and MySQL/MariaDB installed.

-Make sure you have a new version of rust and MySQL installed.
+Be sure to edit the passwords.rs file for each component to match the SQL users and passwords created below.
+Build with `cargo build --release`

 In order to configure MySQL to take the RBN data and alerts, it is necessary first to use mysqlrestore to restore db_schema.sql.
 You will then need to